What can I do to keep my family safe from lead paint?

 - Ask your landlord to certify that the property is lead-safe or lead-free.

-- Your landlord must hire a qualified contractor to complete a lead test
+- Hire a qualified contractor to complete a lead test.

-- Your landlord must give a copy to you and the Department of Public Health
+- Give a copy to you and the Department of Public Health

 I did not receive a lead-safe or lead-free certificate.
 What can I do?